Every Story Counts

 I rely on the Library

-by Karenski, about 1 month agoI listen to all my books these days and I couldn’t afford it if I had to buy the books.
+by Karenski, 3 months agoI listen to all my books these days and I couldn’t afford it if I had to buy the books.

 The Library there for us who listen to our books as audiobooks and their loan is free, just like physical books.